How shopping at Tesco can earn you incredible travel rewards

 Check out the transport section of the Clubcard website to find out more about each of the partnerships.

-Maybe one of the lesser known — and maybe most useful — Clubcard partnerships is that with Uber.
+Maybe one of the lesser-known — and maybe most useful — Clubcard partnerships is that with Uber.
 With it, £0.50 worth of vouchers converts to £1.50 in Uber credit.
-If you live and work in London and hate getting the Tube, these Uber credits could prove to be very useful.
+If you live and work in London and dislike getting the Tube, these Uber credits could prove to be very useful.
 You can use a maximum of £50 in Clubcard vouchers — or £150 in Uber value — per trip.

 The terms and conditions vary per company, but you can find all of that information here.